svjack/ComfyUI-LatentSyncWrapper/README.md

 ## Usage

-1. Select an input video file with AceNodes video loader
+1. Select an input video file
 2. Load an audio file using ComfyUI audio loader
 3. (Optional) Set a seed value for reproducible results
 4. Connect to the LatentSync node